Adrian Cronauer: Military service

 In the early 1960s, Cronauer chose to enlist instead of waiting for the draft.
-After considering flight training (which entailed a longer service commitment), Cronauer chose broadcasting and media operations, ultimately becoming a U.S. Air Force Radio and Television Broadcasting Specialist.
-His service spanned the years from 1963 to 1967.
+After considering flight training, which entailed a longer service commitment, Cronauer chose broadcasting and media operations, ultimately becoming a U.S. Air Force Radio and Television Broadcasting Specialist.
+His service spanned from 1963 to 1967.

 He did his training in Texas, and eventually rose to the rank of Sergeant (E-4 at the time).
 While Cronauer is best known for his service in Vietnam, he began by working on training films and then was sent for a year and a half to the island of Crete in Greece, where he was stationed at Iraklion Air Station.

 In 1965, Cronauer volunteered for a transfer to Vietnam because he wanted to travel.
-Upon arriving there, his first job was as news director for Armed Forces Radio in Saigon, but when the morning host's slot became vacant shortly after his arrival, he took over the show, known as Dawn Buster because it started at 6 a.m.
-He opened it with the greeting "Goooooood morning Vietnam!", which was immortalized in the subsequent movie's title.
-Cronauer left Saigon in 1966, but subsequent DJs continued to use his signature greeting, including Pat Sajak.
+Upon arriving there, his first job was as news director for Armed Forces Radio in Saigon.
+When the morning host's slot became vacant shortly after his arrival, he took over the show, known as Dawn Buster because it started at 6 a.m.
+He opened it with the greeting "Goooooood morning Vietnam!", which was immortalized in the movie's title.
+Cronauer left Saigon in 1966, but DJs continued to use his signature greeting, including Pat Sajak.
 His military awards include the Air Force Good Conduct Medal, the National Defense Service Medal, the Vietnam Service Medal with bronze service star, the Air Force Longevity Service Award, the Vietnam Gallantry Cross Unit Award and the Vietnam Campaign Medal.

 After the Vietnam war, Cronauer worked at various radio stations as a news anchor and in other capacities.
-He did voice-over work in New York and owned his own advertising agency, during which time he also earned a master's degree in Media Studies from the New School for Social Research.
+He did voice-over work in New York and owned his own advertising agency, during which time he earned a master's degree in Media Studies from the New School for Social Research.